 But if the inversion loophole isn't closed, more companies are going to flee to places like the U.K. and Ireland so they can escape higher taxes in America.
 That's not right.

 I'm not holding my breath waiting for that to happen though ... unless AbbVie is willing to develop a special drug to revive me after I pass out from turning blue in the face.

 So do a deal if you must, Mr. Gonzalez.
 But please keep in mind that there are many biotechs and pharma companies worth well less than $46 billion that could be attractive ... and that are also based in America.

 Although it's a great example of the wonders of modern science, the recent miracle cure of a toddler with HIV in Mississippi will have likely have a neutral impact on the sales and share prices of the drug companies responsible.

 "There's very little revenue-generating potential from these types of one-off cures," says M. Ian Somaiya, a healthcare analyst at Piper Jaffray.
-"The stock price will only move if there's a clear way it'll translate into sales and in this case there just isn't."
+"The stock price will only move if there's MOREMar 6, 2013 11:06 AM ET

 In the biggest IPO since Facebook, animal health company Zoetis generated strong demand from investors early Friday.

 Shares of Zoetis (ZTS) surged as much as 22% in its debut on the New York Stock Exchange.